-1. Seizure shall not be applied to food products, fuel, or inventory necessary for professional activities of a person, or to other item that ensure normal living conditions of a person, nor to financial collateral arrangements (financial collaterals) provided for by the Law of Georgia on Financial Collaterals, Mutual Setoffs and Derivatives and to settlement accounts of system participants provided for by the Law of Georgia on Payment Systems and Payment Services.

-2. On the basis of the application of the National Bank of Georgia, the property of a commercial bank that is in the resolution regime in accordance with the Organic Law of Georgia on the National Bank of Georgia and the Law of Georgia on Commercial Bank Activities and the bank accounts held in that commercial bank shall not be seized, and the effect of seizure applied to seized property and bank accounts shall be suspended for a period specified in the application of the National Bank of Georgia, which shall not exceed 90 calendar days.
-The judge shall issue a ruling within 24 hours from the application of the National Bank of Georgia shall notify to this effect the court, which shall overturn the ruling on suspension.
+- 1. Seizure shall not be applied to food products, fuel, or inventory necessary for professional activities of a person, or to other item that ensure normal living conditions of a person, nor to financial collateral arrangements (financial collaterals) provided for by the Law of Georgia on Financial Collaterals, Mutual Setoffs and Derivatives and to settlement accounts of system participants provided for by the Law of Georgia on Payment Systems and Payment Services. - 2.
+On the basis of the application of the National Bank of Georgia, the property of a commercial bank that is in the resolution regime in accordance with the Organic Law of Georgia on the National Bank of Georgia and the Law of Georgia on Commercial Bank Activities and the bank accounts held in that commercial bank shall not be seized, and the effect of seizure applied to seized property and bank accounts shall be suspended for a period specified in the application of the National Bank of Georgia, which shall not exceed 90 calendar days.
+The judge shall issue a ruling within 24 hours from the application of the National Bank of Georgia.
+If the resolution regime ends earlier than the period specified in the ruling, the National Bank of Georgia shall notify to this effect the court, which shall overturn the ruling on suspension.